Pradeep8890-collab/SQL-Codes-Adv/README.md

 ## How to Use:
     Each scenario is presented in a question-and-answer format.
 The SQL scripts provided are designed to run on most standard SQL platforms (PostgreSQL, MySQL, SQL Server, SQLite with minor adjustments).

+## Contribution:
+    Feel free to fork the repo and submit your own advanced SQL scenarios via pull request.